 Our Children’s Advocacy Center believes in the power of a multidisciplinary team approach to the intervention, investigation and prosecution of child abuse cases.
 We bring together law enforcement, child protective services, prosecution, nurses & doctors, social workers, licensed counselors, and forensic interviewers under the same roof to work together for children.
 We work as a team with Child Protective Services, Law Enforcement, Medical Personnel, Mental Health Professionals, Juvenile Probation, the County Attorney and the District Attorney to provide justice and healing for child victims.

-As of 2014, Patsy’s House has six employees to assist the Executive Director in his/her duties of operating: Office Manager, Administrative Assistant, Community Outreach Coordinator, Family Advocate, Case Manager, and Forensic Interviewer in the Wichita Falls office.
+As of 2020, Patsy’s House has six employees to assist the Executive Director in his/her duties of operating: Office Manager, Administrative Assistant, Community Outreach Coordinator, Volunteer Coordinator, Family Advocate, and Forensic Interviewer in the Wichita Falls office.